Technical Information for Your Old Barn

 - A Simple Way to Help Date Your Barn

 - Barn Resource Books

 Getting professional advice is an important first step in caring for a historic barn.
-We are happy to provide a list of approved barn preservation contractors who will do assessments on a direct fee basis, or check our Preservation Directory.
+We are happy to provide a list of approved historic barn preservation contractors who do assessments and barn repairs, or check our Preservation Directory.

 Include your Barn in the Statewide Barn Survey

 Help us compile accurate data on barns to strengthen the case for funding and other tools to help save New Hampshire barns.
 Download and complete a barn survey sheet for your barn and send it to the NH Division of Historical Resources.
 Better yet, get your community together and survey all the barns in your area.

 Many towns are doing a town-wide survey of their remaining historic barns.
 It's is great project for a Heritage Commission or historical group, and engages the community, promotes the value of preserving historic barns, and opens the door to greater investment in these agricultural structures.

 - PowerPoint on the topic that was presented at a recent workshop

 Joining the New Hampshire Preservation Alliance will give you access to a wealth of barn information and discounts to events, tours and the NH Old House & Barn Expo.
 Join here.

 Join the Old House & Barn Email Network